 - Their full name and contact details

 We will try to consider the case as quickly as we can.
 At each stage of the process, we will give you an idea of how long our enquiries will take.
-This will include:
+The time a case takes to reach the end of the process will depend on the nature of the investigation we need to carry out and how complicated the issues are.
+The types of issues that can delay a case include:

 - Difficulty in getting information from another organisation